ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/template-configurations.typ

   have-discussion-conclusion-and-suggestions-in-term-project: true,
   // Tartışma, Sonuç ve Öneriler bölümünü alt başlıklara ayırarak yazmak istiyorsanız "show-separate-sub-headings-in-discussion-conclusion-and-suggestions: true", alt başlıklar olmadan ana başlık altında yazmak istiyorsanız "show-separate-sub-headings-in-discussion-conclusion-and-suggestions: false" yapınız.
 [To write the Discussion, Conclusion and Suggestions section in subheadings, do "show-separate-sub-headings-in-discussion-conclusion-and-suggestions: true".
 To write the section in the main heading without subheadings, do "show-separate-sub-headings-in-discussion-conclusion-and-suggestions: false".]
   show-separated-sub-headings-in-discussion-conclusion-and-suggestions: true,
   // Tez Önerisinde yer alan "Çalışma Takvimi" sayfasındaki "Çalışma Paketleri" kısmını doldurmak için her bir iş paketinizin açıklamasını ve hangi aylarda yapılacağını belirtiniz.
 Yüksek Lisans Tez Önerisi ise 12 aylık bir süre, Doktora Tez Önerisi ise 16 aylık bir süre için doldurulmalıdır.
-Yalnızca "report-type: REPORT-TYPES.MASTER-THESIS-PROPOSAL" ya da report-type: REPORT-TYPES.DOCTORAL-THESIS-PROPOSAL" olduğunda çıktıda gözükecektir.
+Yalnızca "report-type: REPORT-TYPES.MASTER-THESIS-PROPOSAL" ya da report-type: REPORT-TYPES.DOCTORAL-THESIS-PROPOSAL" olduğunda raporda gözükecektir.
 [To fill in the "Work Packages" section of the "Work Schedule" page of the thesis proposal, specify the description of each work package and when it will be done.
 The Master's thesis proposal is for 12 months and the doctoral thesis proposal is for 16 months.
-It will only appear in the output when report-type: REPORT-TYPES.MASTER-THESIS-PROPOSAL or report-type: REPORT-TYPES.DOCTORAL-THESIS-PROPOSAL.]
+It will only appear in the report when report-type: REPORT-TYPES.MASTER-THESIS-PROPOSAL or report-type: REPORT-TYPES.DOCTORAL-THESIS-PROPOSAL.]
   work-packages: (
     (
       // İş paketinin açıklaması.
 [The description of the work package.]